jspsych/experiment-demos/StroopColorWord/README.md

 This depends on the timing parameters chosen and the response time of the participants.

 # Results File Information
 The results fil contains trial level information about response time, accuracy, key press and time elapsed.
 Fixation, practice and test trials are included in the document.
-To get responses only for test trials the results need to be filtered for all trials occuring after the test trials begin and only "trials" in the "test_part" column of the results.
+To get responses only for test trials the results need to be filtered to only include "test trials" in the "type" column of the results.

 # Experimental Set-up
 There is a setup file which allows the researcher to modify all instructions, timing and number fo trials for all three of the tasks.